XOP/design-system-starter/apps/docs/README.md

 There is a mandatory `index.mdx` file and and optional `usage.mdx` file.
 The names are self-explanatory.
 Index represents the first page with the examples, whereas Usage is the article explaining component usage nuances, do-s and don't-s and so on.

-What you won't find in these MDX files is the examples themselves.
+What you won't find in these MDX files is the coded examples themselves.
 Examples in the form of storybook stories are conveniently loaded from the `awsm-ui` package.

 Have a look at the [useStoryLoad](/apps/docs/src/shared/hooks/useStoryLoad.ts) hook.